 What food can you use to stuff a dog toy?

 You may struggle for ideas on which food and treats to use and often think that there are “rules” to toy stuffing.
 However, the truth is that anything that is suitable for our pets to eat can be used, and combining different food types and microwaving or freezing food in the toys, can result in stuffed toys of varying difficulty.
-Both the Tux and Kong are dishwasher safe, making them easy to clean, regardless of the choice of food used for stuffing.
+The Kong and many other toys are dishwasher safe, making them easy to clean, regardless of the choice of food used for stuffing.

 Are food-stuffed toys suitable for all dogs?

 It is a common assumption that some dogs do not like to play with food-stuffed toys, but the vast majority will if you use the food types that press their buttons and ensure that the toy is stuffed to suit their interest and ability.
 Many dogs will spend a long time trying to remove even the smallest amount of low value food from a toy, while others will become easily bored if their reward is too hard to come by or not of high enough value.
 Most dogs love to chew a Kong toy, even when empty, so adding some yummy treats and providing a stuffed Kong is rarely going to be declined!